How to Activate a Device at the History Authorize Portal

 - Milwaukee Blacksmith – A father and his three sons detail the ancient craft a blacksmith

-- The Cars That Made America – A special about the visionaries who built the auto industry
+- The Cars That Made America – A special about visionaries who built the auto industry

-- The Woodsmen – A group of men who decide to leave the rat race and head for the trees
+- The Woodsmen – A group of men who decide to leave the rat race and go to the trees

-After the activation code has been entered at the History Authorize page the Continue button can be clicked to proceed to the provider’s website to verify the account (don’t worry the task is almost complete just power through to the end!).
+After the user enters the activation code, they can click Continue button can be clicked to proceed to the provider’s website to verify the account (don’t worry the task is almost complete just power through to the end!).
 Those with questions for the History Channel can try reaching out to its parent company A&E Networks.
-Other channels run by A&E Networks include (but are not limited to) Lifetime, FYI, and Viceland.
+Additionally, A&E Networks can handle questions about its other networks such as Lifetime, FYI, and Viceland.

 A&E Networks Address